merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-warehouse-plus/)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/multiple-warehouse-inventory-management-plus-pricing/)

-Expanding your business to new horizons, you will certainly encounter the problem of how to handle multiple warehouses in Magento.
-This is also true when you have already two or more store houses.
-Magento lets you only ship items from a single storage warehouse.
-Hence you can’t manage your multiple warehouses globally.
+When expanding your business, you will be faced with the problem of multiple Magento® warehouses.
+Magento lets you ship items from a single storage warehouse, not even giving the option to manage multiple warehouses gloablly.

-We offer you our solution.
-InnoExts implements Multi-Warehouse with improved functionalities, providing you with more options and more features.
-This irreplaceable tool extends the capabilities of your multiple warehouses management, covering most of your needs.
+We offer the solution to this problem.
+Merchant Protocol implements a Multi-Warehouse with improved functionalities, providing you with more options and features.
+This incomparable tool extends the capabilities of your multiple warehouses management, giving you the agility you need.
 Features List
 1. Multiple Warehouse Support
 2. Flexible Configuration Settings